 - Clean them regularly.
 In addition to correcting your vision, your contact lenses act like windshields that protect your eyes from dust and air particles.
 Cleaning them regularly could save you from an infection — your eye doctor can provide guidelines.
 Also, be sure to dry out the contact lens case – because bacteria likes moisture.2

 - Wash (and dry) your hands first.
 Place your finger on a piece of clear tape and look at it — that’s what you’re putting on your contact lenses if you don’t wash up first.
 When washing, avoid scented or oily soaps, as their residue might stick to the surface.
-Similarly, creams and lotions can leave a film that may distort your vision.5
+Similarly, avoid creams and lotions before putting in your contacts.4

 - Look dreamy, but don’t dream.
 More than half of Americans who wear contact lenses admit to sleeping or napping without removing them.
 Don’t.
 ContactsDirect advises that sleeping with your contact lenses on could lead to redness, soreness and infections.
-Further, it’s just a good idea to give your cornea a chance to breath.10, 11
+Further, it’s just a good idea to give your cornea a chance to breath.9, 10

 - Get an annual eye exam.
 Whether you order contacts online or through your eye doctor, continue to get annual eye exams.
 After all, your vision could change and require an updated prescription just as it would with regular glasses.
 Also, a regular visit with your eye doctor is an opportunity to ask questions and detect other health problems from diabetes to cataracts.

 Contact lenses can work so well that we might forget we’re wearing them.
 Let daily care be your rule of thumb – but just make sure the thumb is clean.